poulpe/padel-tracker/README.md

 Small app to keep track of Padel matches

 ## Overview
-Padel Tracker is a small app I made to keep track of Padel matches with my friends and to allow analysis of our progresses over time.
+Padel Tracker is a small app to keep track of Padel matches and allow analysis of the progresses of a group of friends over time.
-It provides player rankings using an Elo-based system and maintains a history of matches, teams, and individual performances.
+It provides player rankings using an Elo-based system and maintains a history of matches, teams and individual performances.

-The application is hosted on **Streamlit Community Cloud**
+The application is hosted on **Streamlit Community Cloud** and can be used on web browser or mobile
 ➡ **https://poulpe-padel-tracker.streamlit.app**

 <img src="docs/img/screenshot_main_page_en.png" width="66%" height="66%">

 ## Features
 - **Player and Team Management**: Add, update, and check player and team statistics.
-- **Match Tracking**: Record match results (date, teams, scores)
+- **Match History**: Record match results (date, teams, scores)
-- **Elo Ranking System**: Calculate player rankings dynamically based on match results.
+- **Elo Ranking System**: Calculate player rankings dynamically based on match results with a bonus system vs won games difference.
+Every single point counts !
-- **Match History**: Store and visualize the ranking evolution of players over time.
 - **League Management**: Ability to group players within a league, to follow/compare only your mates (player can also belong to several leagues)
 - **Data Persistence**: Uses a PostgreSQL database hosted on Supabase.
 Can also be used in `local` mode to avoid any need of hosting database online.
 - **Interactive UI**: Built with Streamlit, providing an intuitive and responsive interface in a web browser.
 - **Visualization**: Charts and tables for ranking history and match statistics.
-- **Multilingual Support**: Users can switch between English and French.
+- **Multilingual Support**: Users can switch between English, French and Español.
 - **User management**: User authentification using OIDC provider

 ## Technologies used